Today we are going to look at exercising dogs with elbow dysplasia

 Can a dog walk after elbow dysplasia surgery?

 Walking should be restricted for the first few weeks, then short walks are recommended for around six weeks.
 Your dog may never return to their previous exercise level, but after 12 weeks, they can usually return to off-leash exercise, although jumping should be avoided.

 Unfortunately, there is no cure, although your vet may prescribe medication to reduce pain and suggest some gentle stretching exercises or swimming as the supportive medium also provides pain relief.
 After x-rays, surgery may be a consideration and afterwards, most dogs see an improvement.

-Hopefully, your dog doesn’t get elbow dysplasia, but if they do, it’s good to know that there are things you can do to make them more comfortable and prevent the condition from worsening.
+Hopefully, your dog doesn’t get elbow dysplasia.
+Still, if they do, it’s good to know how much exercise does a dog need everyday with this condition and that there are things you can do to make them more comfortable and prevent the condition from worsening.

 Most primary lesions will occur in a young dog that is still growing and large breeds are much more likely to suffer from this condition; some may even require surgery.

 The good news is that pet owners can continue conservative management after surgical intervention at home.
 Use raised bowls, feed joint supplements, avoid slippy surfaces and get a ramp so they don’t need to jump out of the car or onto the sofa.

 Low impact land-based exercises, stretching and swimming are all ways to build muscle mass, strengthen joints and improve mobility along with a healthy diet.